Removing children and young people from their parents' care

 - is, or has recently been, on premises being used for prostitution, child prostitution or pornographic purposes, or has been participating in prostitution or used for pornographic purposes, or

 - in relation to a child, he or she is not subject to the supervision or control of a responsible adult, and living in or habitually frequenting a public place and is in need of care and protection.

-Generally, in these circumstances a child or young person will be removed without a search warrant and FACS will be required to make a care application in respect to that child or young person in the Children’s Court within three working days.
+Generally, in these circumstances a child or young person will be removed without a search warrant and DCJ will be required to make a care application in respect to that child or young person in the Children’s Court within three working days.

 A search warrant can also be obtained to:

 - search for and remove a child from premises and present that child or young person to a medical practitioner where there has been a failure to comply with a notice requiring medical examination, or